anthonylauzon/splinker/README.md

 ![Splinker Midi](/images/splinker_midi.png)

 6. Turn on the note, cc, or ableton parameter button for whichever event you'd like to trigger per-channel.
-You can do then simultanously, as well.
+They can operate simultanously, as well.

 If everything worked, you can now sit back and have fun splinking!